flyx/emerald/README.md

 *you* declared afterwards.
 The `PStream` parameter is injected automatically, so you need to import the package `streams` from the standard library.

-**TODO:**

-The `PStream` variable is currently named `o`.
-Forbid the user to use that name on own variables, and, change the name to something the user will most certainly not come up with.
+The injected stream variable is named `ooooo`.
+I hope this name is ugly enough that no-one will accidentally use it for his or her own variables.

 ## Features